 The purpose of TRAIL is to lead a collaborative effort to identify, digitize, archive, preserve, and provide persistent and unrestricted access to US federal technical reports.
 Emphasis is placed on legacy collections authored and distributed prior to approximately 1976.

-- An organization may join TRAIL upon submission of a participant agreement signed by an authorized representative of the organization and upon payment of the appropriate annual membership fee.
+- Institutional members are organizations that join TRAIL via submission of a participant agreement signed by an authorized representative of the organization and after payment of the appropriate annual membership fee.
 Membership is subject to approval by the Steering Committee.

 - the paid shipping of member-donated materials